tier4/AWSIM/docs/Components/ROS2/AddACustomROS2Message/index.md

 === "Ubuntu"
     - [`ros2cs` prerequisites for *Ubuntu*](https://github.com/RobotecAI/ros2cs/blob/master/README-UBUNTU.md#prerequisites)
-    - *Git* - is installed - instructions can be found [here](../../../UserGuide/Installation/Prerequisites/).
     - *ROS2* version is `humble` and is located in `/opt/ros/humble`
     - Your package with custom message is located in the home directory `~/custom_msgs` or is hosted on *git* repository.
     - *Shell* - commands have to be executed from the `bash` shell